European Defence Agency: Head

-The EU High Representative (HR), currently Josep Borrell, acts as the Head of the EDA.
-The Head is responsible for overall organisation and functioning, ensures implementation of guidelines and decisions and chairs ministerial meetings of Steering Board.

-HR Javier Solana was the inaugural head of the EDA, a position which he maintained from 2004 to 2009.
+The EU HR/VP, currently Kaja Kallas, acts as the Head of the EDA.
+The Head is responsible for the overall organisation and functioning, ensuring the implementation of guidelines and decisions and chairing ministerial meetings of the Steering Board.
+Javier Solana was the inaugural head of the EDA, a position which he held from 2004 to 2009.

 Steering Board

-The EDA Steering Board is the agency's decision-making body.
-The Steering Board is composed of the defence ministers of participating Member States together with a representative of the European Commission and led by the Head of the Agency.
+EDA's Steering Board is the agency's decision-making body.
+The Steering Board is composed of the defence ministers of participating Member States together with a representative of the European Commission and is led by the Head of the Agency.
 The Steering Board is responsible for projects such as the proposed pan-European Future Transport Helicopter.

-Chief Executive Officer
+Chief Executive

-The Chief Executive Officer, appointed by the HR, is the agency's head of staff, responsible for supervision and co-ordination of units.
+The Chief Executive, appointed by the HR/VP, is the agency's head of staff, responsible for the supervision and daily management of the agency.

-The post of chief executive was vacant from October 2010 until January 2011, when HR Catherine Ashton appointed Claude-France Arnould in succession to Alexander Weis.
-It was reported that this nomination had been blocked by the Italian government of Enrico Letta which wished to see its own candidate, Alessandra Mussolini, take up the post.

-In 2020 Olli Ruutu was appointed Chief Executive ad-interim by the High Representative / Vice President and Head of the European Defence Agency (EDA) Josep Borrell.
-His mandate began on 1 February 2020 and will run until the appointment of a new Chief Executive.
+As of 16 May 2025, Major General André Denk serves as Chief Executive of the European Defence Agency (EDA), becoming the first high-ranking military officer to lead the Agency since its creation in 2004.

+Before taking up the post, Denk served as EDA’s Deputy Chief Executive from February 2023, where he led initiatives on joint procurement of 155mm ammunition to support Ukraine.
+His military career includes senior roles such as Director of Logistics at the EU Military Staff and Commander of the Bundeswehr Logistics School, alongside deployments under EU, UN, and NATO mandates in Bosnia and Herzegovina, Afghanistan, and Mali.

-On 5 March 2020 the EDA Steering Board appointed Jiří Šedivý, former Czech Defence Minister, as new EDA Chief Executive upon recommendation of the Head of the European Defence Agency Josep Borrell.
-He took office in April 2020.
+He succeeded Jiří Šedivý, EDA’s Chief Executive from 2020 to 2025. Šedivý, a former Czech Defence Minister, was appointed on the recommendation of Josep Borrell, Head of the Agency.

 Directorates

-Up until 31 December 2013 the agency was organised into five directorates: Capabilities, Armaments, Industry & Markets, Research & Technology, and Corporate Services.

-On 1 January 2019 the agency was reorganised into three directorates:
+Since 2019 the agency has been reorganised into four directorates.

-Directorates

 Industry Synergies & Enablers Directorate

 The Industry Synergies & Enablers Directorate supports a range of activities critical to collaborative defence capability development in Europe.
 On top of leading the work on identifying, together with Member States, Key Strategic Activities (KSA) at EU level, the ISE Directorate is responsible for the effective engagement with industry across the agency's activities and in support of related priorities set by Member States.

 The ISE Directorate facilitates work to address the implications of EU legislation and policies for the defence sector: REACH, procurement, funding instruments and the analysis of developments influencing governmental and industrial stakeholders.